roadiz/abstract-api-client/README.md

 - Download latest `d.ts` definition file from Roadiz backoffice
 - Extend `RoadizApi` class
-- Add `get{YourNodeType}` methods for each of your node-types.
-RoadizApi methods use Typescript generics to easily declare your return type inside collections: `this.getNodesSourcesForType<NSPage>('page', params)`
-- Other methods can be overridden without specifying type

 ```ts
 export default class MyAwesomeRoadizApi extends RoadizApi {